elixirschool/elixirschool/_posts/2020-05-13-instrumenting-phoenix-with-telemetry-part-four.md

 ## Intro

-In [the previous post](https://elixirschool.com/blog/instrumenting_phoenix_with_telemetry_part_three/) we used `Telemetry.Metrics` to define metrics for a number of out-of-the-box Phoenix and Ecto Telemetry events and used `TelemetryMetricsStatsd` to handle and report those events to StasD.
+In [the previous post](https://elixirschool.com/blog/instrumenting_phoenix_with_telemetry_part_three/) we used `Telemetry.Metrics` to define metrics for a number of out-of-the-box Phoenix and Ecto Telemetry events and used `TelemetryMetricsStatsd` to handle and report those events to StatsD.

 In this post, we'll incorporate Erlang's [`telemetry_poller` library](https://github.com/beam-telemetry/telemetry_poller) into our Phoenix app so that we can observe and report on Erlang VM Telemetry events.